What Is Narrative Strategy? Your Guide to Creating a Cohesive Brand Narrative With Storytelling Marketing

 You can think of your brand narrative like the cord and your individual pieces of content like the lights.
 Brand narrative is a thread that ties all of your individual content together for cohesiveness.

-A micro story is exactly what it sounds like: a short story, usually 2–10 sentences, pulled from lived experience.
 It captures a small moment that reveals something meaningful about your perspective, your work, or the problem your audience is facing.

 Micro stories might include things like: